25% OFF On Grammarly Premium

 Choosing between Grammarly and Ginger hugely depends on specific writer needs and preferences.
 But if you would ask my personal preference, I would pick Grammarly.
 Since the majority of my work is in English, I don’t really require a translator tool, and Grammarly’s tone and sentence improvement features work fine for me.

-Moreover, the biggest downside of Ginger for me is the fact that it does not come with a plagiarism checker which is an essential tool for any professional writer.
+Moreover, the biggest downside of Ginger for me is the fact that it does not come with a plagiarism checker, which is an essential tool for any professional writer.

 So you can pick Grammarly if you need all the features it provides and don’t mind spending a few bucks extra.
 But if budget is a constraint for you, and you don’t mind the missing features, you can go ahead with Ginger.